kids-first/kf-developer-handbook/docs/development/feature_lifecycle.rst

 Pull Request Reviews
 ====================

-Reviews will be performed by at least on developer for a pull request.
+Reviews will be performed by at least one developer for a pull request.
 The feature developer will work with the reviewer(s) until the changes are satisfactory and meet standards.
-Once the pull request has recieved the necessary positive reviews and has successful status checks, the branch is ready to merge.
+Once the pull request has received the necessary positive reviews and has successful status checks, the branch is ready to merge.